GerkinDev/devblog/content/blog/to-self-host-or-not-to-self-host/index.md

 - Automate workflows (e.g., trigger a script, send a notification, or log data) based on specific events.
 - Modify UI/UX (e.g., add custom themes, shortcuts, etc).

-Self-hosting turns your setup into a personalized ecosystem, where you’re not just a user—you’re the architect of your own digital environment.
+Self-hosting turns your setup into a personalized ecosystem, where you’re not just a user: you’re the architect of your own digital environment.
 Whether it’s a silly ping, a productivity hack, or a privacy-focused tweak, the possibilities are limited only by your imagination and technical curiosity.

 ### Learning is fun

+Obviously, customizing stuff from the correct injection point requires that you _know_ how to code there.
+What if it is written in Cobol? (it won't, and even if, don't miss an opportunity to get rich btw).

+And yes, it requires some work, learning new architecture, logical concepts, business logic, frameworks, maybe even language.
+It isn't necessarily something you feel like you want to invest time into, yet it is something _valuable_ in your technical journey.
+We need to do this journey when taking a new day job, but the plasticity and ability to learn is something you have to train, continuously.
+So it can be seen as an investment, in addition to having fun with the possibilities you offered yourself

 ## The What

+Now, let's discuss a few considerations about what services you could self host.
+And for that, there are a few considerations to weight:
+- Do you host stuff on a machine that you shut off, a dedicated home server up 24/7, or some remote server ?
+- What time do you feel ready to invest?
+- How confident are you, and what impacts do you allow if you mess up something?
+- How reliable do you _require_ your services to be?
+- Is the service accessible from an uncontrolled network?

+Let's start with the easier ones you probably already have:

+### A public file sharing client (like a torrent)

+### An LLM chat interface

+### A video streaming server

+- Plex
+- TrucFin

+### A photo sharing service

+### A file sync service

+##

 ## The Fuck